-Analyses by the Climate Interactive Scoreboard and Climate Action Tracker show that current national "pledges" to cut emissions commit the world to a 4ºC temperature increase by 2100, which is a commitment of 7ºC over the next few hundred years (due to inertia of the ocean heat lag).
+Analyses by the Climate Interactive Scoreboard and Climate Action Tracker show that current unconditional national 'intended' emissions reduction targets commit the world to a 3.2ºC temperature increase by 2100, which is a commitment to much higher warming long after 2100 (due to inertia of the ocean heat lag).

 There is still no formal acknowledgement of the climate change emergency or that the world is beyond dangerous interference with the climate system (1992 UN Framework Convention on Climate Change).
-The latest UN climate conferences have led only to the Copenhagen Accord, which includes various national emissions reduction "pledges" but no binding commitments, and no agreement on any limits other than the "disastrous" (James Hansen, 2008) 1996 EU policy target of 2°C for global temperature increase.
+The latest UN climate conferences have led to the UN Paris Agreement , which includes various 'intended' national emissions reduction targets but no binding commitments.

 "The potential for runaway greenhouse warming is real and has never been more clear."